Which Retain Set Matters for LLM Unlearning? A Case Study on Entity Unlearning: Dataset Construction

 Based on the selected entities, we generate QA pairs that capture key information about each entity. \paragraph{Real-world Scenario.} We utilize Wikipedia as a knowledge source following~\citet{rwku}.

 For the forget set, domain neighbor set, and entity neighbor set, we employ GPT-4o to generate QA pairs for each entity.
 We first gather relevant passages from Wikipedia pages corresponding to each target entity.
 These passages serve as the context for prompting GPT-4o to generate QA pairs related to the targets.
+Second, we further filter the QA pairs by prompting GPT-4o with the questions alone—without any passages—and retaining only those for which it produces the correct answer.

 To validate the model's knowledge and the quality of the generated pairs, we use these QA pairs to probe the evaluated model.
 We retain only those QA pairs for which the model successfully recalls the correct answer.
 This validation ensures both the consistency of the QA pairs and confirms the model's existing knowledge.

 For constructing the syntactically similar neighbor set, we first identify entities from the retain set that are not included in any of the other neighbor sets (forget, domain, or entity).
 Using the syntactic clusters identified in Section~\ref{sec:neighborentityselection}, we generate QA pairs that align with the syntactic structures of these clusters.